 It’s quite hard to get an inexpensive ticket.
-If you are reading this article 3-4 months before the World Cup, try buying the tickets on the official web site.
+If you are reading this article 3-4 months before going to Moscow, try buying the tickets on the official web site.

 If you buy tickets last minute, the minimum price most likely will be around 200 euros per person.